TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/YamlReference/Types/Collection/Index.rst

    :sep:`|` :aspect:`Default:` ''
    :sep:`|`

    Configures a set of fields as repeatable child objects.
+All fields defined in :ref:`field_types` are possible as children.
+However, consider not to have too many nested Collection fields to avoid performance issues.
+Content Blocks are not intended to represent complex data structures.
+Consider to create custom tables for these cases.

    Example: